Chaithanya-Bangaru/ajs2-poc-rcb/readme.md

-1) Open a command prompt in the project's root directory (APM - Start)
+1) Open a command prompt in the project's root directory - ajs2-poc-rcb

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.